isomerpages/mccy-iccs/pages/Venue & Travel Advisory.md

 # Travel Advisory

 Visa

-Please check if you require a visa to travel to Singapore [here]( ICA | Check if You Need an Entry Visa).
+Please check if you require a visa to travel to Singapore [here](https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements).

 Conference participants will be responsible for funding and securing the necessary visa and documentation for entry to Singapore.

 Vaccination status
 As the COVID-19 situation constantly evolves around us, foreign delegates are strongly encouraged to check for the latest updates on Singapore’s Ministry of Health website and your respective country’s guidelines.
-You may refer to Travelling to Singapore (ica.gov.sg) for more details.
+You may refer to [Travelling to Singapore](https://safetravel.ica.gov.sg/arriving/overview) for more details.

 Since 29 March 2022, the Singapore government has updated our Vaccination-Differentiated Safe Management Measures.
 Delegates are advised to check the latest update of their eligibility to attend on gov.sg | Updates to Safe Management Measures from 29 Mar 2022 (www.gov.sg).